micro-ROS/micro_ros_renesas_demos/README.md

 ## License

 This repository is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open-source components included in this repository, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+To find a list of other open-source components included in this repository, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).

 ## Known Issues / Limitations